-(iii) annual requirements the committee's

-independent requirements requests; (v) meet
+auditors; regulatory to cooperate (iii) annual requirements the common independent requests; (v)

-audit of the • Reviews with with company

-Company's officers, external
+airree s

+mpany

+xternal

-financial management and the auditors or outside
+financial and the auditors or

-statements, the
+statements, the external counsel, as

-- external

-engagement of auditors the necessary; (vi)
+engagement of auditors the necessary; (vi

 the independent results of the conduct and

-auditors and the audit, authorize
+auditors and the audit, authorize and

 evaluation of the including any investigations into

-independent difficulties any matter within
+independent difficulties any matter

-auditors' encountered the committee's
+nittee's

-qualifications, and issues scope of
+of

-independence warranting responsibilities

-and the attention
+:5

 performance; of the Audit

-(iv) compliance Committee.

-by the Company Reviews with
+(iv) compliance Committee. by the Company • Reviews with

-with legal and management,

-regulatory internal

-requirements, auditors and

-including the the external
+requirements, auditors and including the the external

-Company's auditors all
+Company's auditors all disclosure matters

-disclosure matters

-controls and required to

-procedures; and be

-(v) evaluation of communicate
+procedures; and be (v) evaluation of communicated

-Management's d to the Audit

-process to assess Committee

-and manage the under
+process to assess Committee and manage the under

-Company's generally

-enterprise risk accepted
+enterprise risk accepted issues. auditing

-issues. auditing
+issues. auditing standards.

-standards.

-•
+Standards.

 II.
+Dorformanco

+II.
 Performance

-of the
+of the Internal

-Internal

 Controls

 • Considers the

-effectiveness of the
+effectiveness of

+the

 Company's

 internal

 control

 system,

 including

 information

 technology

 security

-Understands
+• Understands

 the scope of

-the scope of

 internal and

 external

 auditor's

 review of

 internal

 controls

 over

 financial

 reporting

 and obtain

 reports on

 significant

 findings and

 recommend

 ations,

 together

 with

-Manage-

-ment's
+Management's

 response

-Тебропос

-JU 1-41

 III.
 Internal

 Audit

 Function

 Reviews

 with

 Management

 and the

 head of

 Internal

 Audit the

 charter,

 activities,

 and

 organization

 al structure

 of the

 internal

 audit

 function

 Confirms the

 appointment

 or

 replacement

 by

-managemen
+management

-t of the head
+of the head

 of the

 Internal

 Audit

 organization

 Reviews and

-confirms the

-д д

-annual audit

-and strategic

-plans

-prepared by

-Internal

-Audit in

-consultation

-with

-Management,

-and major

-changes to

-the plans, if

-any

-Reviews

-significant

-findings and

-Management's

-response

-including

-timetable

-for

-implementat

-ion to

-correct

-weaknesses;

-and any

-difficulties

-encountered

-by the

-auditors in

-the course

-of their

-audit (such

-as

-restrictions

-on the scope

-or access to

-information)

-Supports the

-internal

-audit

-function and

-provides

-high-level

-follow-up of

-audit

-recommend

-ations when

-such action

-is needed
+confirms the annual audit and strategic plans prepared by Internal Audit in consultation with Management, and major changes to the plans, if any Reviews significant findings and Management's response including timetable consultation with Management, and major changes to the plans, if any • Reviews significant findings and Management's response including implementat ion to correct weaknesses; and any difficulties encountered by the auditors in the course of their audit (such as restrictions on the scope or access to information) • Supports the internal audit function and provides high-level follow-up of audit recommend ations when such action is needed

 Reviews the

 effectiveness

-PHPCHVPHPSS I

 of the

 internal

 audit

 function,

 including

 compliance

 with the

 Standards

 for the

 Professional

 Practice of

 Internal

 Auditing

-7.00.00.115
+Auditing

 IV.
 External

 Auditor's

 Qualifications,

 Independence

 and

 Performance

+Performance

 Reviews and

 evaluates, at

 least

 annually, the

 performance

 of the

 external

 auditors

 (including

 lead

 partner) and

 makes

 recommend

 ations to the

 Board of

 Directors

 each year

 with respect

 to the

 appointment

 of the

 External

 Auditor

 Reviews the

 external

 auditor's

 proposed

 audit scope

 and

 approach,

+ж , J.

+to also alter a

 including

 coordination

 effort with

-76

 internal

 audit

-Reviews and
+• Reviews and

 confirms the

 independenc

 e of the

 external

 auditors by

-obtaining ,
+obtaining

 statements

 from the

 auditors on

 relationships

 between the

 auditors and

 the

 Company,

 including

 non-audit

 services and

 discusses

 the

 relationship

 with the

 auditors

-Meets with
+• Meets with

 the external

 auditors to

 discuss

 matters that

 the Audit

 Committee

 or internal

 audit

 believes

 should be

 deliberated

 privately.

-·
+p

+١,, Compliance

-V. Compliance
+٧. Compliance

 with Legal

 and

 Regulatory

 Requirements

-· [

-Ascertains
+• Ascertains

 whether the

 Company

 has an

 effective

+I 1

 process for

-p.
-00000 101

 determining

 risks and

 exposure

 from

 litigation

 and claims

-from noncompliance
+from non-

+compliance

 with laws

 and

 regulations

 Reviews the

 results of

 Management's

 investigation

 and follows

 up on any

 instance of

-noncompliance
+non-

+compliance

 (including

 disciplinary

 action)

 Reviews

 findings

 resulting

 from

 examination

 by

 regulatory

-agencies as

 well as

 internal and

 external

 audits, if any

-VI Deporting
+, , ,

 VI.
 Reporting

-a Domt-
+vi.
+Neporting

 Reports

 regularly to

 the Board

 about Audit

 Committee

 activities,

 issues and

 related

-recommendations
+recom-

+mendations

+menuations

 Provides

 open avenue

 of

-communication
+~ 1